caiodelucena/SpaceFlightNews-API/README.md

   </tr>
 </table>

+## - Description:
+ - Construction of an API to import Space Flight News articles

+- To feed your database you must create a script to store the data for all articles in the Space Flight News API.

+- Develop a CRON to run daily at 9am and store in its the new articles to your database.

-## Initial settings to run the project
+##  - Initial settings to run the project:

 ```bash
 # clone the project